Managing your assets and debts

 Then click Save and continue

-Select whether the money owed is already represented by an account in Pocketsmith or if you want to create a new liability in your Net Worth
+Select whether the money owed is already represented by an account in Pocketsmith or if you want to create a new debt in your Net Worth

-Editing the details of an asset or liability
+Editing the details of an asset or debt

-Click on the name of the asset or liability that you want to edit
+- Click on the name of the asset or debt that you want to edit

 Update the details as necessary and click Save